You might have heard your dyslexic child say the following:

 Other research shows that dyslexic people do not have problems with the working memory when it is about visual information, such as pictures.

-Remember that this article is based on scientific papers, but the dyslexic brain is still being researched so new knowledge may occur in the future.
+Remember that this article is based on scientific papers, but the dyslexic brain is still being researched, so new knowledge may arise in the future.

-Nevertheless, a basic understanding of how the brain and memory functions is a foundation for your child to realise that nothing is wrong.
-Your child’s brain is just functioning differently than other children that do not have dyslexia, and it is possible to compensate for it through different areas in the brain.
+Nevertheless, a basic understanding of how the brain and memory function is a foundation for your child to realize that nothing is wrong.
+Your child’s brain is just functioning differently than those of other children that do not have dyslexia, and it is possible to compensate for this through different areas in the brain.